 The Mall joins forces with Dis-Labelled in fight for inclusivity for all

-The Mall Blackburn is joining forces with local community interest company Dis-Labelled to help to reduce the stigma around invisible disabilities.
+The Mall Blackburn has joined forces with local community interest company Dis-Labelled to help to reduce the stigma around invisible disabilities.

 Created by Access Ability, the project is currently petitioning for disabled signage to be changed from the outdated wheelchair symbol to better represent the different and diverse types of disability.